justinyaodu/lameflow/README.md

 ## About

-`lameflow` represents computation as a directed acyclic graph, where nodes represent data and edges represent data dependencies.
+`lameflow` represents computations in a directed acyclic graph, where nodes represent data and edges represent data dependencies.
 Each node is automatically invalidated when its dependencies change, and lazily evaluated when its value is requested.

 ## Graph Visualization